RendleLabs/Embedder/README.md

 # Embedder

+Resource embedding [doesn't work properly in .NET Core](https://github.com/Microsoft/msbuild/issues/2221).
+It's weird, it works OK when you build a project in VS2017.3, but not when you `dotnet build`, or `dotnet msbuild`, or even `msbuild.exe`.

-Hacky dotnet resource embedding while we wait for it to be available in Core.
-Adds a `dotnet embed` command to the project.
+So this is my super-hacky dotnet resource embedder while we wait for it to work properly, cross-platformy, command-liney in Core.
+It adds a `dotnet embed` command to the project, that embeds stuff *in* the project.
+Hence the name.
+So much for [Karlton](https://martinfowler.com/bliki/TwoHardThings.html) (I'll do cache invalidation next).

 ## Nuget